Harlan Coben Deal Breaker Download Pdf

 Myron Bolitar used to be a lot of things.
 He used to be a phenomenal college basketb

 "'Be extra careful,' Win said.
-'The word has hit the streets.'
+'The word has hit the streets.''What word?'

 'A price has officially been put on your head,' Win said, as if it were amusing cocktail conversation.
 'Thirty thousand dollars to the man who takes you out.'